nxskok/pasias/docs/11-tidying-data.md

 are $14+17=31$ observations altogether.
-This one is tricky in that there are temperature and pulse rate for each of two levels of a factor, so I'll suggest combining the temperature and chirp rate together into one thing for each species, then gathering them, then splitting them again.
+This one is tricky in that there are temperature and pulse rate for each of two levels of a factor, so I'll suggest combining the temperature and chirp rate together into one thing for each species, then pivoting them longer ("combining"), then pivoting them wider again ("splitting").
 Create new columns, named for  each species, that contain the temperature and pulse rate for that species in that order, `unite`d together.
 For the rest of this question, start from the data frame you read